 How expensive is Iceland?
-How much money will you need when travelling in Iceland?
+How much money will you need when traveling in Iceland?
 What is the condition of the Icelandic currency?
 Read on to discover our guide on spending and saving money in Iceland and how COVID-19 has influenced the cost of visiting.

 This fair country, however, holds a reputation other than the allure of its natural wonders.
 The questions on everybody’s lips before they decide to book their flight, besides which tours to engage in and which hotels to reserve, is exactly how much money will they need in Iceland.
 Is it at all possible to travel on a tighter budget, or is it a destination reserved for the wealthy?